-By the end of January or in early February, as darkness ebbs into dawn, you might even catch the two stars marking the Scorpion’s stinger over the southwest horizon.
-These stars – Shaula and Lesath – rise about four minutes earlier each day, so although you’ll likely to miss these tomorrow, you should be able to view the entire Scorpion just before dawn in a week or two.
+By the end of January or in early February, as darkness ebbs into dawn, you might even catch the two stars marking the Scorpion’s stinger coming up south of the sunrise point.
+These stars – Shaula and Lesath – rise about four minutes earlier each day.
+Even if you miss them tomorrow, you should be able to view the entire Scorpion just before dawn in a week or two.

 So Orion is up in the evening now, and Scorpius is up before dawn.
 Next summer, when Orion is up before dawn, Scorpius will be out in the evening.
 Orion and Scorpius never appear in the sky at the same time.